 - As a (closed source) 3DP printer manufacturer, you need to convince your customers that your machines and materials can reliably print parts that meet application requirements (and comply with industry standards).
 Your customers are often in regulated industries and need confidence that they can make quality parts consistently from your system.
 The Blue Card gives your customers confidence that they can print parts that will meet end-product requirements using your machines and materials.
 It will help your customers receive their end-product certification quicker and more economically.

-- As a service bureau, the Blue Card serves as a kind of cheat sheet to help you quickly identify material and machine combinations that enable production of parts that are UL Standard compliant.
+- As a service bureau, the Blue Card serves as a kind of cheat sheet to help you quickly identify material and machine combinations that enable production of parts that are UL Solutions Standard compliant.
 This will help you reduce internal testing and design of experiments (DOEs).
-When combined with UL’s Recognized Fabricators program, the Blue Card provides a high level of confidence and quality assurance to OEMs looking for a trusted source of UL parts.
+When combined with UL Solutions' Recognized Fabricators program, the Blue Card provides a high level of confidence and quality assurance to OEMs looking for a trusted source of UL Solutions parts.

 - Who applies for the Blue Card?

 Anyone in the AM supply chain can apply for the Blue Card.
 For example, a 3D printer manufacturer or material manufacturer can apply for the Blue Card.
 Whoever applies for the Blue Card is called the applicant and receives the right to apply the UL Solutions Recognition Mark to the product.

 It is possible to have two Blue Cards, or a joint Blue Card — one with the applicant (material manufacturer) and the second with the printer manufacturer.
 This enables both the material manufacturer and printer manufacturer to market the material individually.
 Since it’s the same investigation, we can divide the project in half and each applicant can split the costs.